English (ENGL)

 ENGL 324.
 Ethnic Literature in the United States.
 3 Hours.

 A survey of readings that represent ethnic literature and culture in the U.S., with emphasis on the historical and cultural context of each text.
 A wide range of populations that identify as ethnic cultures in the U.S. will be included.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.
 Category C.

 Prerequisite: Any 200-level ENGL course with a D or better.